Fairtrade Connections arts festival

-Fairtrade Fortnight is the most important time of the fair trade campaigners' calendar, and while there's great news about vaccines, it's become clear that we can expect the virus to still be around until at least Easter.
-That means Fairtrade Fortnight with its programme of stalls, fairs, coffee mornings, religious services and "Meet the Producer" events has to be very different in 2021.
+Fairtrade Fortnight is the most important time of the fair trade campaigners' calendar, and while the rollout of vaccines has been a great success, it's become clear that we can expect the virus to still be affecting our activities until at least the autumn.
+That means Fairtrade Fortnight with its usual programme of stalls, fairs, coffee mornings, religious services and "Meet the Producer" events has to be very different in 2021.

 But I'm not one to be deterred, and flush with the success of the Fairtrade Yorkshire virtual conference, and with lots of new friends made during the campaign to keep KitKat Fairtrade, I had an idea to thank and inspire all the amazing fair trade supporters and campaigners who supported the campaign and have been promoting and supporting Fairtrade for many years.
 I wanted to organise a programme of online events that everyone would be invited to share in, a community arts festival.

 I spoke to lots of groups from Scotland, Wales, London and the South West as well as national campaign groups, BAFTS members and the Fairtrade Foundation and the plan started to form.
 The theme for the whole of Fairtrade Fortnight is "Choose The World You Want" and has a focus on climate change and the impact on Fairtrade farmers and workers in low income countries.

 The vision was of three main events - focused on visual arts, spoken word and music - and a number of "fringe" events which would be more interactive - craft and dance workshops, cook-alongs etc.